DMVis/DMVis/documentation/visualisations/Histogram.md

 Bucketing multiple strings together makes the histogram less useful/clear.
 To make buckets for numerical data we use the [d3.bin](https://d3js.org/d3-array/bin) function which groups numerical values in buckets with equally large ranges.
 This d3.bin function has a parameter called 'thresholds()' where you can enter a number to specify how many buckets you want.
 Here we use the bins variable as its input and thus should specify the number of buckets.
-However, the d3.bin().thresholds(bins) function call does not enforce the precise amount of buckets you wish to have.
+However, this function call does not enforce the precise amount of buckets you wish to have.
 It only tries to get as close as possible to the specified number of 'bins' and may make more or less than the value assigned to 'bins'.
 This is heavily influenced by the data you give it; with bins set to 5 it could make 5 buckets with one set of data, but 7 with another.